7 Tips for Dads During Labor and Delivery - Baby Chick

 7. Hire a Doula

 Hiring a doula will allow you to have another support person in the room.
-They will specifically be there to keep you and your partner informed on what’s going on and what your choices are.
-She will also keep your partner as comfortable as possible with massage, counter-pressure, hydrotherapy, being her advocate, and the list goes on.
+They will be there to inform you and your partner about what’s going on and your choices.
+She will also keep your partner as comfortable as possible with massage, counterpressure, hydrotherapy, being her advocate, and the list goes on (what a birth doula does).
 I always tell dads that, like in any sport, you need a good coach to help you prepare to win the game.
 Doulas do the same thing and are your coach during your labor and birthing time.
 By hiring a doula, you can enjoy more of this time becoming a dad, have a better outcome, and “win” your desired birth experience.

 There it is!
 My 7 tips for dads during labor and birth to help you be the perfect birth partner.
 Let us know if there is anything you would add to the list. 🙂